-The greatest effort which Lou Hoover sought to forge in response to the Great Depression was organizing and inspiring a volunteer network among the quarter of a million Girl Scout members.
+The greatest effort made by Lou Hoover to forge a modest response to the overwhelming needs generated by the Great Depression was to organize and inspire a volunteer network among the quarter of a million Girl Scout members.
 In 1931, she proposed this to the Girl Scout leadership and it was subsequently presented at their annual convention.
-In two of her radio speeches, she sought to inspire Girl Scouts to go into their communities and discover which families were struggling and then help to “plan that the excess in your community may be systematically gathered together and through the aid of the many channels of relief may be sent where it is needed.”
-She furthered the idea that the results of the Depression could be met by volunteering for charitable organizations in her last radio address, in November of 1932, “The Woman’s Place in the Present Emergency.”
+In two of her radio speeches, she sought to inspire Girl Scouts to go into their communities and discover which families were struggling and then help to "plan that the excess in your community may be systematically gathered together and through the aid of the many channels of relief may be sent where it is needed."
+She furthered the idea that the results of the Depression could be met by volunteering for charitable organizations in her last radio address, in November of 1932, "The Woman's Place in the Present Emergency."

 Privately, Lou Hoover grasped fully the depth of the depression's affect on many hard-working and well-intentioned Americans.
 Almost a dozen of her elderly aunts and uncles, as well as cousins and relatives of the President, were nearly destitute or barely managing to survive – and Lou and Herbert Hoover were discreetly supporting them with regular gifts of cash.
 One of Lou Hoover's White House aides, a single, divorced woman, was struggling to make ends meet and the First Lady had to offer her free shelter in the White House for several months.
 While no documentation proves that she suggested or advised the President to reconsider his stance against federal intervention in the crisis, their personal interactions on such issues would have been conducted exclusively in private conversation and never shared with others.
 The personal wealth of Lou and Herbert Hoover also suffered from the stock market loss.